-In a world where kindness and compassion matter, it can sometimes leave parents wondering what they can do to raise children who are kind.
+In a world where kindness and compassion matter, parents are left wondering what they can do to raise children who are kind.

-Many schools have adopted philosophies that encourage concepts like compassion, empathy, respect, kindness, gratitude and a growth mindset.
+Many schools have adopted philosophies that encourage concepts such as compassion, empathy, respect, kindness, gratitude and a growth mindset.
 This is a great step.
 But are there things you can do at home to ensure that you are raising kind humans?

 A big part of raising kind children is raising kids who use kind language.
 Let’s face it, kids are bombarded with all kinds of speech and language throughout the many facets of their life.
 Chances are, not all of it is nice.
 A great way to combat this is to use kind language in your home and encourage your children to use as much of it as they can.

-Similarly, when you speak make sure you are using kind language.
-Make sure when you see them doing something nice you bring attention to it with your words.
-Say things like “that was very kind of you” or “that was awesome that you did something so kind” so they start to incorporate it into their own language toolbox.
+Similarly, when you speak, make sure you are using kind language.
+Make sure that when you see them doing something nice, you bring attention to it with your words.
+Say things such as, “that was very kind of you” or “that was awesome that you did something so kind,” so they start to incorporate it into their own language toolbox.

 Another tactic you can use is to practice kindness at home.
 Encourage opportunities to be kind to other members of the family and applaud it when you see it.
 Something as simple as helping a family member with a chore they don’t love or taking a minute to ask how their day it, can go a long way.